bigbagy/NLP-document-parsing-and-clustering/README.md

 - Auto-detection of file language

-- NLP based POS tagging and word tokenization
+- NLP based file processing with POS tagging and word tokenization

-- TF-IDF vecterization

-- K-means clustering with auto K selection

-- PCA and 2-D visualization
+- Visualization of clustering results in 2-D

 ### Prerequisites

-written with Python3.6.5 and tested under CentOS Linux release 7.5.1804 (Core)
+written with Python3.6.5 and tested under CentOS Linux release 7.5.1804 (Core); may also work in Ubuntu 16.0.4 (not tested)

 Note: some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install it manually: